Security Survey Roundup – Bringing You the Stats You Need to Know

 - Gmail receives more alerts than any other account type.
 With this, users do well adding LogDog protection to this service and staying aware of any threats to their online privacy and personal information.

 - Saturdays are more prone to suspicious activity than any other day of the week.
 Users around the globe—but especially in Japan, the U.S., and Brazil, where more alerts are generated—should keep a watchful eye on their accounts as they enjoy the start of their weekend.

 - Evernote and Yahoo are the least protected account types.
 Only 26% of users in the U.S. protect their Yahoo account, and that number drops to 5% outside the U.S. Only 10% of LogDog users are protecting their Evernote accounts.
 But protecting that account is more popular in Japan, where 40% of users protect Evernote.

 Stay tuned for next month’s Security Survey, and in the meantime, take some simple and free steps to keep your personal information safe and secure.
 Read on for those steps we recommend most.

 Did you enjoy this post?
 If so, subscribe to get a weekly roundup from BlogDOG.

 Protect your accounts and personal information

 Perhaps now more than ever, it’s crucial to take a hands-on approach regarding your privacy and the security of your personal data and online accounts (Gmail, Facebook, Dropbox, etc.).
+Waking up to find out that “someone hacked my Facebook account” can be your worst nightmare.
 Fortunately, you can use a number of freely available tools to help better protect your personal information.
 Here are a few suggestions:

 - Get an antivirus solution for both your PC and phone.
 Check out these recommends for the Best Free PC Antivirus Software and Top 5 Android Security Apps.